 During the last economic expansion, March 1991-March 2001, the inflation rate remained low by historic standards.
 This is true regardless of which of the indexes is used to calculate the rate at which the price of goods and services rose.
-A low inflation rate is especially significant since the U.S. economy was fully employed, if not over fully employed, according to many estimates for the three years of that expansion.
+A low inflation rate is especially significant since the U.S. economy was fully employed, if not over fully employed, according to many estimates for the last 3 years of that expansion.
 Yet, contrary to expectations, the inflation rate showed little tendency to accelerate.
 Keeping an economy moving along a full employment path without igniting a burst of inflation is a difficult policy task.

 Because labor costs make up nearly two-thirds of total production costs, the rate at which they rise is often regarded as an indication of future inflation at the retail level.
-They tended to rise in the latter stage of the 1991-2001 expansion.
+They tended to rise in the latter stage of the 1991-2001 expansion, but have moderated since then as the unemployment rate rises and labor markets ease.

 Rather than measure inflation by using the actual rate at which prices are rising, some economists prefer a measure of inflation that reflects primarily only the systematic factors that act to raise prices.
 This is the so-called underlying or core rate of inflation.
 Three measures of this rate show that inflation was in the 4% to 6% range during 1989-1990, with some tendency to accelerate.
 Evidence for the end of the 1991-2001 expansion also shows little tendency for the underlying rate to accelerate.
 It was then in the 2.5% to 3% range.
+This rate has also moderated over 2002-2003 allowing an inference that the U.S. has now achieved a stable price level.